Tree Ivy (xFatshedera lizei) Indoor Care, Propagation and Common Problems

 Water Tree Ivy thoroughly during the growing season while allowing the top 2 inches of soil to dry a little between waterings.

-Lessen watering during the cold period as growth is minimal at this time but do not allow the soil to dry out completely.
+Lessen watering during the cold period as growth is minimal at this time but do not allow the soil to dry out completely to prevent wilting and drooping.

 Temperature and Humidity

 Tree Ivy prefers average temperature of 16-260C.
-Keep it away from cold and hot drafts to prevent sudden changes in temperature.
+Keep it away from cold and hot drafts from windy doors, drafty windows, heaters, air conditioners, to avoid sudden changes in temperature which can cause leaf drop.

 Tree Ivy has no need for high humidity, moderate humidity of 50-55% is adequate for this plant.
 However, for lush growth and to reduce pest infestation, set the pot on a wet pebble tray to raise humidity.
-Read more on how to increase humidity for houseplants.
+Do not mist the plant as misting promotes fungal diseases.

 Regularly clean the leaves by damp wiping with a soft cloth to keep them clean and also discourage pest infestations.
 Learn more on how to clean houseplants.